nickchao1020/woodmac-proj/README.md

 # Wood Mackenzie Generative-AI Challenge: The EIA Event Tracker

-The EIA Event Tracker generates a detailed summary and analysts of key events in the energy and mining markets as they are reported on the EIA.gov's "Today in Energy" column.
+The EIA Event Tracker generates a detailed summary and analysis of key events in the energy and mining markets as they are reported on the EIA.gov's "Today in Energy" column.

 ![EIA Event Tracker](./assets/ui.png)